 Then, on that long awaited day in mid-July, team leaders supported by dozens of volunteers eagerly awaited the first participants to join our design masterpiece.
 Quickly, a few onlookers became hordes of active participants.
 It was suddenly clear that all the planning was for nothing, completely unnecessary.
 The blocks were light weight, easy to assemble and plentiful.

 Each participant who entered the site seemed to already have an idea in mind.
 I saw a toddler lift an 8 foot long I-beam above her head as if practicing for the 2032 Olympic clean and jerk.
-Twenty somethings with pillow creases still on their face built a full size replica of the Flintstone’s family car, making use of thin sheets of offcuts that we had piled for recycling.
+Twenty somethings with pillow creases still on their face built a full size replica of the Flintstone’s family car, making use of thin sheets of off cuts that we had piled for recycling, thanks to the Skip Bins everything was able to get collected.
 Participants built caves and towers, thrones and tables, lawn chairs, pyramids, trains and bridges.
 For one day in mid-July, Vancouverites refused direction, ignored organized design and imagined, built and demolished as they saw fit.
 And it was amazing.

 Often, spontaneous design trumps planning; a hard lesson for this urban planner to learn.